Top 15 Mistakes that Kill Cannabis Retailers

-1. The staff is unprepared for the wide range of dispensary clients.
+- The staff is unprepared for the wide range of clients.

-Cannabis is medicine to many customers, and staff should be well versed in client needs and the appropriate choices of product, which is why a marijuana pos system is important in your cannabis dispensary.
+Cannabis is medicine to many customers, and staff should be well versed in client needs and the appropriate choices of product.
 Many customers require cannabis as medication for mental health and can appear agitated and confrontational.
 Storefront employees working in cannabis retail must be knowledgeable in compassionate care and how to serve clients with disabilities.
 It is important that staff attitudes and speech be catered to the client’s emotional needs.
-The worst thing an employee can do is sell product via their marijuana pos instead of serving the primary goal should be to serve the customer’s needs, not to upsell the client on products.
+The worst thing an employee can do is sell instead of serve; the primary goal should be to serve the customer’s needs, not to up sell the client on product.

-2. Employees do not have a set of operating procedures in place for cannabis retail.
+- Employees do not have a set of operating procedures in place.

-How should employees deal with difficult/aggressive customers at their cannabis dispensary?
+How should employees deal with difficult/aggressive customers?
 Is there a cash drop procedure?
-What does the team do when they sell the last bit of product and the cannabis pos system states no inventory available?
+What does the team do when they sell the last bit of product?
 Plan and establish steps for employees to follow so they can have the comfort and security of falling back on pre-designed procedures.
 Even with no managers on site, the staff should know how to run the front of house efficiently based on pre-set operating procedures.